getsentry/sentry-javascript/docs/migration/feedback.md

 }
 ```

-Alternativly you can call `createForm()` and control the form directly:
+Alternatively you can call `createForm()` and control the form directly:

 ```javascript
 const formPromise = feedbackInstance.createForm();